For the management of acute and chronic pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate.

 Monitor such patients closely, particularly when initiating and titrating OXAYDO and when OXAYDO is given concomitantly with other drugs that depress respiration.
 Alternatively, consider the use of non-opioid analgesics in these patients.

 OXAYDO may cause severe hypotension including orthostatic hypotension and syncope in ambulatory patients.
 There is increased risk in patients whose ability to maintain blood pressure has already been compromised by a reduced blood volume or concurrent administration of certain CNS depressant drugs (e.g., phenothiazines or general anesthetics).
-Monitor these patients for signs of hypotension after initiating or titrating the dosage of OXAYDO.
-In patients with circulatory shock, OXAYDO may cause vasodilation that can further reduce cardiac output and blood pressure.
-Avoid the use of OXAYDO in patients with circulatory shock.
+Monitor these patients after initiating or titrating the dosage of OXAYDO.
+In patients with circulatory shock, avoid the use of OXAYDO because it may cause vasodilation that can further reduce cardiac output and blood pressure.

 Risks of Use in Patients with Increased Intracranial Pressure, Brain Tumors, Head Injury, or Impaired Consciousness

-In patients who may be susceptible to the intracranial effects of CO2 retention (e.g., those with evidence of increased intracranial pressure or brain tumors), OXAYDO may reduce respiratory drive, and the resultant CO2 retention can further increase intracranial pressure.
+In patients who may be susceptible to the intracranial effects of CO2 retention, OXAYDO may reduce respiratory drive, and the resultant CO2 retention can further increase intracranial pressure.
 Monitor such patients for signs of sedation and respiratory depression, particularly when initiating therapy with OXAYDO.

 Opioids may also obscure the clinical course in a patient with a head injury.
 Avoid the use of OXAYDO in patients with impaired consciousness or coma.